Integrating MongoDB’s Application Data Platform with Amazon Kinesis Data Firehose

 - For MongoDB buffer conditions, accept the default MongoDB and Amazon S3 buffer conditions for your stream.
 Note that the buffer size should be a value between 1MiB and 16MiB.
 Review the limits in MongoDB Atlas documentation.

-- In the IAM role section, configure permissions for your delivery stream by choosing Create or update IAM role.
+- In the Advanced settings section, configure permissions for your delivery stream by choosing Create or update IAM role.

 As part of HTTP endpoint integration, Kinesis Data Firehose only supports HTTPS endpoints.
 The server-side TLS/SSL certificate must be signed by a trusted Certificate Authority (CA) and is used for verification by Kinesis Data Firehose.